suchipi/hex-engine/packages/website/docs/api-core.md

 - `onEnabled` is a function that registers another function to be called when the current Component is [enabled][`component.enable`].
 - `onDisabled` is a function that registers another function to be called when the current Component is [disabled][`component.disable`].

+> In versions prior to 0.3.0, the `isEnabled` property was not present.

 Note: If the Component is already enabled when you call `onEnabled`, then the function you provide to `onEnabled` will be called immediately.
 Likewise, if the Component is already disabled when you call `onDisabled`, then the function you provide to `onDisabled` will be called immediately.

 #### Usage